sergiobanegas/perseus/README.md

 ```

 #### Install Maven
 In order to compile the project, you must have Maven installed in your computer.
-If you don't have it, type this command to install it:
+Type this command to install it:
 ```
 sudo apt-get install maven
 ```